ebu/libadm/README.md

 ## Introduction

-The `libadm` library is a modern C++11 library to parse, modify, create and write ITU-R BS.2076-1 conform XML document.
+The `libadm` library is a modern C++11 library to parse, modify, create and write [`ITU-R BS.2076`](https://www.itu.int/rec/R-REC-BS.2076) conformant XML.
 It works well with the header-only library [`libbw64`](https://github.com/ebu/libbw64) to write ADM related applications with minimal dependencies.